jordandeklerk/SENet/README.md

 <hr>

 ## Highlights
-This project is a implementation from scratch of a slightly modified version of the Squeeze and Excitation ResNet introduced in the paper [Squeeze-and-Excitation Networks](https://arxiv.org/abs/1709.01507).
+This project is an implementation from scratch of a slightly modified version of the Squeeze and Excitation ResNet introduced in the paper [Squeeze-and-Excitation Networks](https://arxiv.org/abs/1709.01507).
 We implement this model on the small scale benchmark dataset `CIFAR-10`.
 One of the goals of this project is to illustrate the speed gain of the ResNet model in comparison to the vision transformer models while maintaining comparable accuracy on `CIFAR-10` and other small-scale datasets.

 <hr>